fuzzitdev/example-c/README.md

 array.

 ## Fuzzing
-we will use the libFuzzer fuzzer located under `fuzz/` to find the "secret" flag and trigger the bug.
+we will use the libFuzzer binary located under `fuzz/` to find the "secret" flag and trigger the bug.

 ```bash